DawsonSallee/ucf-rag-tutor/README.md

 ---

 ## 🧠 Learning Journey & Skill Demonstration

-This project was a primary vehicle for achieving the goals outlined in my **[AI/ML Engineer Grind](https://www.notion.so/AI-ML-Engineer-Grind-1ebf6074eb8a80e981fdef36631e70ad?pvs=21)**.
-It directly proves the following key competencies:

 -   **From Theory to Practice:** This project is tangible proof of my ability to take theoretical AI concepts (RAG, LLMs, prompt engineering) and implement them in a real, working application.
 -   **Full-Stack Python Proficiency:** It demonstrates the ability to build a complete, end-to-end application using only the Python ecosystem—from backend logic and data processing to a polished, interactive frontend.